IG Mackenzie U.S. Dollar Fund – Global Equity Balanced Series F

 Highlights

-① The portfolio gained over the quarter, buoyed by a strong economic backdrop that supported global equities.
+① The fund gained over the quarter, buoyed by a strong economic backdrop that supported equity returns.

 IG Mackenzie U.S. Dollar Fund – Global Equity Balanced F